Skip to Main Content

 1. Sign OER Instructor Grant Agreement

-2. By June 1: Meet with OER Librarian to finalize timeline and discuss project
+2. By August 15: Meet with Librarian to finalize timeline and discuss project

-4. Early July: Review and choose OER for adoption
+4. Late August: Review and choose OER for adoption

-5. July 6: Meet with OER Librarian to receive copyright approval on OER choice
+5. September 25: Meet with Librarian to receive copyright approval on OER choice

-6. Remainder of summer: Design or redesign course using new OER as text
+6. Remainder of semester: Design or redesign course using new OER as text

 Adaptation Timeline Example